How Long Does Mustard Last?

 *An important note about the expiration date of Mustard …

-Although the shelf life of mustard information provided by Eat By Date is generally reliable, it is in no way intended to substitute for the advice of a qualified health care provider.
+Although the does mustard go bad information provided by Eat By Date is generally reliable, it is in no way intended to substitute for the advice of a qualified health care provider.
 Please eat responsibly.